terrydolan/lfctrio/README.md

 The analysis uses IPython Notebook, python, pandas and matplotlib to investigate the data from lfchistory.net.
 The  graphs are generated automatically from the munged data to help describe LFC's performance.

-For more information see Terry's [A Striking Trio](http://terrydolan.blogspot.co.uk/2015/06/lfc-a-striking-trio.html) blog post.
+For more information see Terry's [LFC: A Striking Trio](http://terrydolan.blogspot.co.uk/2015/06/lfc-a-striking-trio.html) blog post.